Restaurants in Quezon City (Eat)

 The Frazzled Cook

-Compared to the first three mentioned for the best garden restaurants in Quezon City, The Frazzled Cook has a limited space for the al fresco dining.
-However, the shabby chic interior is one of the reasons that this Instagrammable restaurant is often frequented by the diners.
+Compared to the first three garden restaurants mentioned in Quezon City, The Frazzled Cook has limited space for al fresco dining.
+However, its shabby chic interior is one of the reasons this Instagrammable restaurant is often frequented by diners.

 the frazzled cook ambiance